prajnamort/bill_aggregator/Readme.md

 ### 1. Download your bills

-Put all your bill files into a dedicated directory, like this:
+Download all your bill files into a dedicated directory, like this:

 ```
 <bills_directory>/
 |- Bank_Account_1.csv
 |- Bank_Account_2.csv
 |- Bank_Account_3.csv
-|- Credit_Card_1.csv
-|- Credit_Card_2.csv
-|- Paypal.csv
 |- ...
 ```